Blas Ruiz: Travels

 In the last decade of the 16th century, along with the Portuguese adventurer Diogo Veloso from Amarante, Blas Ruiz was the first European to ever set foot in Laos.

 Ruiz's journey to Laos started in Cambodia.
 In Cambodia, Ruiz met and befriended King Satha of Lovek and Veloso of Portugal.
+During 1594 Veloso and Ruiz both met in Chordemuco (Phnom Penh), capital of Cambodia and the former Khmer empire, and entered the service of King Prauncar Langara (Satha I on Spanish sources); They obtained from him a promise to become a vassal and tributary of the king of Spain if the Spanish Empire (including Portuguese Empire on the Iberian Union) protected him from the aggressive king of Ayutthaya Kingdom, even promising to convert to Catholicism.

-When Lovek was invaded by Ayutthaya, Satha was overthrown by his son and other nobles who allowed Ayutthaya to take control, forcing Ruiz to flee to the Spanish colony of the Philippines, the place where he began his adventure in Southeast Asia.
+When Cambodia was invaded by Ayutthaya, Satha was overthrown by his son and other nobles who allowed Ayutthaya to take control, forcing Ruiz to flee to the Spanish colony of the Philippines, the place where he began his adventure in Southeast Asia.
 Eventually Ruiz returned with Veloso, who had fled to the Portuguese colony of Melaka, to Lovek.
 When they arrived they learned Satha had fled to Lan Xang, an empire centered in modern-day Laos and consisting of Isan, Stung Treng, and small areas of Southern China and Vietnam.
-Ruiz and Veloso decided to journey to Laos and bring back Satha to restore his reign over Lovek.
+Ruiz and Veloso decided to journey to Laos (Lan Xang) and bring back Satha to restore his reign over Lovek.